-- 4.10 All investments will be sterling denominated. - 4.11 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk. - 4.12 There are some important considerations that need to be borne in mind when considering non-specified investment types: - There is a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term; - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
-This is because government has given local government a 5 year

-- mitigation, commencing April 2018 and ending March 2023, under the accounting standard IFRS9 which affects the accounting for pooled investments.
-Without the mitigation, IFRS9 would have meant charging any fluctuations in capital values of investments against the Council's revenue expenditure each year; - The Section 151 officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.13 An investment selection process lead by LAS and involving a cross-party member advisory group to reflect member views in the decision making process was carried out in 2019 to select property fund and multi-asset fund investments.
+- 4.10 All investments will be sterling denominated. - 4.11 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk. - 4.12 There are some important considerations that need to be borne in mind when considering non-specified investment types: - There is usually a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term; - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
+This is because government has given local government a 5-year mitigation, commencing April 2018 and ending March 2023, under the accounting standard IFRS9 which affects the accounting for pooled investments.
+Without the mitigation, IFRS9 would have meant charging any fluctuations in capital values of investments against the Council's revenue expenditure each year.
+In financial year 2023-24 any balance on the Financial Instrument Adjustment account will be charged to revenue. - The Section 151 Officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.13 An investment selection process lead by LAS and involving a cross-party member advisory group to reflect member views in the decision making process was carried out in 2019 to select property fund and multi-asset fund investments.
 That process resulted in the selection and approval of investments in two property funds (Lothbury £4m and Hermes £2m), and two multi-asset funds (Royal London £3m and CCLA £1m).
-The multi-asset funds are under the Mixed Investment 0 35% Shares non-specified category, although it is accepted by the Section 151 officer that there could theoretically be up to 40% in equities in the CCLA fund due to their volatility constraints. - 4.14 Investment decisions regarding non-specified investments include full consideration of the Council's declaration of a climate emergency.
-The recent selection process involved a number of processes not meeting the Council's requirements in this area and future investments placed will also be scrutinised in this fashion.
+The multi-asset funds are under the Mixed Investment 0 35% Shares non-specified category, although it is accepted by the Section 151 Officer that there could theoretically be up to 40% in equities in the CCLA fund due to their volatility constraints. - 4.14 Investment decisions regarding non-specified investments will include full consideration of the Council's declaration of a climate emergency. - 4.15 Predominantly, investments greater than a year in duration except for unrated building societies which are limited to durations of less than a year

-Council 20 February 2020 Table 13: Non-specified Investments - Maturities in excess of 1 year
+Table 13: Non-specified Investments

 Financial instrument / institution Minimum Credit Criteria Max. maturity period Max.
 Sum

 Term deposits - banks and building societies Colour coded as per LAS Weekly counterparty listing (AA- countries & UK only) 3 years £8m

 Certificates of deposits issued by banks and building societies Colour coded as per LAS Weekly counterparty listing (AA- countries & UK only) 3 years £8m

+Building Societies Unrated with assets > £1bn 6 mths £2m

+Building Societies Unrated with assets < £1bn 3 mths £1m

 Property Funds 25 years £12m

 Short Dated Bond Funds 3 years £3m

 UK Gilts Funds 4 years £3m

 UK Index Linked Gilts Funds 4 years £3m

 £ Corporate Bond Funds 4 years £3m

 UK Equity & Bond Income Funds 10 years £3m

 Mixed Investments 0-35% Shares 3 years £6m

 Mixed Investments 20-60% Shares 4 years £4m

 Mixed investments 40-85% Shares 5 years £3m

 Corporate Bonds AA- 3 years £3m

 UK Local Authorities 3 years £8m

 UK Government Gilts 3 years £8m

 Bonds issued by multilateral development banks 3 years £8m

 Bonds issued by a financial institution which is guaranteed by the UK government 3 years £8m